Volunteer with us today!

 Yes!
 We love providing you with quality training!
 Our training process is a 3-step process.

-1. Our Initial Training consists of 4 evening sessions where we teach you everything about our program, the in and out workings of a child protection case, and our role as GALs.
-As we go through each of the four weeks, you hear real case examples for how these roles play out in real time.
+1. Our Initial Training consists of 4 sessions where we teach you everything about our program, the in and out workings of a child protection case, and our role as GALs.
+As we go through each of the four sessions, you hear real case examples for how these roles play out in real time.

 2. Your next phase of training is called Shadowing.
 After you complete the Initial Training, you are teamed up with an Advocate Coordinator (a member of our staff) who will walk you through all your “firsts” on your case.
 You never have to do this alone.
 We are here to support you every step of the way and provide a place to ask questions and debrief.